joshpxyne/gpt-migrate/README.md

 We're looking for talented contributors.
 Whether you have a particular passion about a specific language or framework, want to help in creating a more robust test suite, or generally have interesting ideas on how to make this better, we'd love to have you!

+## Human-assisted migration

+Due to the inflow of requests, we've decided to create a standardized process for helping people with their migrations.
+If you're a company that needs help with a big migration or an expert that is willing to help with them, please visit the following website: [https://gpt-migrate.com/](https://gpt-migrate.com/)

 ## Join the conversation on [Twitter](https://twitter.com/joshpxyne/status/1675254164165910528)!